152334H/pwnscripts/README.md

 You might want to look at some of the examples in `test_all.py`.

-It's messy and it works.
+## Features

 Current features:
   * `find_printf_offset_*`: helper functions to bruteforce wanted printf offsets.
-Important ones:
-    1. _buffer: find the offset to whatever's manipulating the input format string.
-    2. _libc/_PIE: find a libc/PIE address with a specific offset
+    These are generic bruteforcers to find printf offsets to use for format string exploits.

-  * `libc_db`: a basic class for dealing with the libc-database project
+  * `libc_db`: a basic class for dealing with the libc-database project.
+Unlike LibcSearcher (for now), this class has a wrapper to help with finding one_gadgets as well.
     ```python
     db = libc_db('/path/to/libc-database', '<libc_id>') # e.g. libc6_2.27-3ubuntu1.2_amd64
     one_gadget = db.select_gadget() # Console will prompt for a selection.
 Behaviour may change.